Ammulu-maddi/project33/README.md

 ### Azure technologies used for Project 😃
--Static web apps.
+- Static web apps.
--Health bot.
+- Health bot.

 ## Features and Functionalities 😃